willduff/mixedreality-enthusiast-guide/docs/headset-connectivity-issues.md

 If the manual install doesn’t work, or you don't find the driver under Other Devices, then you probably need to uninstall the existing driver and reinstall it.
 To do that:
 1. Go to **Start > Device Manager** and look under "Mixed Reality devices" for your headset.
 The device status should indicate that "The device is working properly".
-2. Right click on the device and select "Uninstall Device".
+2. Right-click on the device and select "Uninstall Device".
 3. In the new popup that appears, select the check box "Delete the driver software for this device" and then select "Uninstall".
 4. When that completes, unplug the headset from your PC, and plug it back in.
 Windows Update will now download and install a new driver.

-Note:  If you have an "N"-edition of Windows, you will need to switch to a regular edition of Windows 10 to use Windows Mixed Reality.
+Note:  If you have an N edition of Windows, you will need to switch to a regular edition of Windows 10 to use Windows Mixed Reality.

 ## Troubleshooting flowchart